The Anderton Boat Lift is an incredible edifice, perched on the banks of the River Weaver like a giant three-storey-high iron spider.

 No description can adequately convey the sheer scale of this engineering feat.
 The lift worked until 1983 when serious deterioration of the structure was discovered.
 Some £7m was raised to fund the restoration, which was completed in 2002.

-The completion of the restoration was followed by the opening of an Operations Centre in 2003.
+The completion of the restoration was followed by the opening of an Visitor Centre in 2003.
 This offers interactive displays, educational facilities, a gift shop and a coffee shop.

 Download our Museums and Attractions leaflet, 'Where history comes alive'